tejas96wankhade/Big_Mart_Sales_Prediction/README.md

 - **Robust Evaluation**: Cross-validation and multiple metrics
 - **Production Ready**: Modular code structure with testing framework

+## 📂 Data

+The dataset required for training and testing is already included in this repository under the `Data/raw/` directory:

+- `train.csv`
+- `test.csv`
+- `sample_submission.csv`

+This means you can run the notebooks and scripts directly without needing to download additional data.

+⚠️ **Note:** If the dataset is updated or replaced, please ensure the files are placed in the same directory structure.

 ## 🚀 Quick Start

 ### Prerequisites